Student employees at the Equestrian Center prepare for new additions to the stables

 “We currently have five mares that are about to full out this year,” Rose said.

-The Equine Science Program offers classes in horse production, horse management, stable management, equine nutrition and colt training for horses that compete in rodeos.
+Programs in the equine sciences offer classes in horse production, horse management, stable management, equine nutrition and colt training for horses that compete in rodeos.

 Student staff members take care of rodeo horses, train them for competition and prepare them for the breeding season.